docsforadobe/premiere-plugin-guide/docs/exporters/exporters.md

 Exporters can optionally provide hardware acceleration by coordinating with a renderer plugin to render timeline segments.
 Legacy editing modes are formed by the combination of an exporter and a player; the exporter generates preview files and the player manages the cutlist.

-If you’ve never developed an exporter before, you can skip [Whats New](whats-new.md#exporters-whats-new), and go directly to [Getting Started](getting-started.md#exporters-getting-started).
+If you've never developed an exporter before, you can skip [Whats New](whats-new.md#exporters-whats-new), and go directly to [Getting Started](getting-started.md#exporters-getting-started).